-Admission to the NICU for newborns across the Spokane UIH service area was statistically significantly higher among AI/AN newborns than NHW newborns (Figure 25).
-An estimated 20.1% of AI/AN newborns were admitted to the NICU compared to 13.6% NHW newborns.
-AI/AN newborns were 1.5 times as likely to be admitted to the NICU as NHW newborns.
+There was not a statistically significant difference in AI/AN and NHW newborns who were admitted to the NICU across the Bismarck UIH service area (Figure 25).
+An estimated 12.2% of AI/AN newborns were admitted to the NICU compared to 9.5% of NHW newborns.